Frankie-Woodward/Catchem-All/README.md

 5. User selects all desired cards on that deck's page.
 6. At the bottom the user can click to add all selected cards to their deck

+USER STORIES
+1. Users will be shown the rarest cards and only all decks that are currently being used for the official trading card game
+2. They can browse cards, search cards, and click on a card to view all contents
+3. Users will want to be able to save or "like" a card and add it to their collection for later view
+4. Users will then be able to signup and start saving cards in their own custom decks!

 Unsolved Issues and Stretch Goals for future use

 1. My first issue was with trying to add the api into my projeect: